Factors Affecting Resistance

 Resistance and Length

-* Water takes longer time to come out of a long pipe than in a short pipe.
+• Water takes more time to flow out of a long pipe than a short one.

-* We take longer time to reach in a long path than a short one.
+• We take longer to reach our destination on a long path than on a short one.

 Resistance and Cross Sectional Area

-* It is easier to move quickly in a wide corridor than in a narrow corridor.
+• It is easier to move quickly in a wide corridor than in a narrow one.

-* Traffic is smooth in a wide road than a narrow road.
+• Traffic flows more smoothly on a wide road than on a narrow road.

-* Water pressure is low in a wide pipe.
+• Water pressure is lower in a wide pipe compared to a narrow pipe.

 Resistivity or Specific Resistance